Melissa Tan, PhD, RP, MTA, NMT-F

 As a registered psychotherapist & neurologic music therapist I use music to connect and engage clients to support them in areas of need.
 Music is used as the medium to support growth and development, encourage creativity and expression, and a means of communicating.

 I aim to support clients of all ages and abilities.
-My clinical experience is with clients with autism, neuro-disability & neuro-rehab, learning disabilities, early development, and dementia.
+My clinical experience is with clients with autism, neuro-disability & neuro-rehab, learning disabilities, early development, dementia, and. mental health challenges.
 Previously, I have worked in a school for speech & language and communication difficulties, in the public health sector (NHS, UK) with adults with profound and multiple learning difficulties, and supported adults with mental health issues in a community music education setting.

 Since 2019, I have been a part-time lecturer with the Creative Arts Therapies Department at Concordia University where I have supervised and taught music, art, and drama therapy students.